Fairchild (Swearingen) Metroliner & Merlin IV

 The different versions of the Metroliner can be identified by looking at:

 - the shape of the nose gear doors

 The Merlin III was a short body development of the Metroliner, for the corporate market.
 It retains most characteristics of the long body variant, but has larger, landscape oriented cabin windows.

 Falls in the same category as the Metroliner and has similar features, like a cruciform tail (but much smaller dorsal fin) and the engine nacelles.
 The Jetstream has a wider, shorter fuselage though, with oval cabin windows and more cockpit windows.
 The main gear has single wheels and retracts inward in the wings.

 The size is about the same as the Metroliner, as is the general configuration, but the Bandeirante has a regular tail, an all single wheel gear, different nacelles and rectangular cabin windows in landscape mode.

 The Beech 99 is contemporary to the Metroliner, but smaller (shorter).
-It however has square, non rounded cabin windows, a rearward retracting single wheels nose gear and a regular tail.
+It has square, non rounded cabin windows, a rearward retracting single wheel nose gear and a regular tail.
 The nacelles are also different.